luismarto/phpopenchart/README.md

 # Roadmap

 In a forseable future
-- Make the package more "configurable"
-- Fix bugs on Pie and Line charts
+- Fix bugs on Pie charts (deal with negative values, improve graphic aspect)
 - Fix tests
+- Add documentation
 - Make this easily integrated with Laravel

 ## License